Home / FAQ / Staff / Downloads / Site Map /

 (See www.rail.co.uk/ukrail/hotnews/hotnews.html)

 There is a possibility that the bridge may have been damaged by this derailment.
 Please note that river traffic is likely to be disrupted for a number of days.
+For further information on this emergency navigation closure, please contact the EA Anglian Waterways Team, telephone 08708 506 506.

 pdf / picture 1 / picture 2